psicoduck/woolamaloo/README.md

 # Requirements and instructions

   - Fork this project.
-  - We would like you to use the Python programming language.
+  - We would like you to use the Python programming language, by doing so you may get some extra points.
 But you can choose any language you want.
   - We need instructions on how to use the system or script, so document it.
   - Send your repository link to x@y.com